nickrotondo/mavericks-theme/README.md

 # mavericks-theme

-A dark color theme for VSCode and others inspired by the ocean and big waves
+A dark color theme for VS Code and others inspired by the ocean and big waves